ljazzy51/jaczko_web_dev/In_Class_Notes/10_16_notes.md

         - checks that it it either equals true as a boolean or true as a string
     - isOn === true;
         - checks that it is a boolean And it is true
+- i++ is shorthand for i+1 i-- is shorthand for i-1
+- i+= is shorthand for i = i+3
+- beware of infinate loops
+    - your condition must eventually evaluate to false in order to exit and avoid this looping problem